zenstruck/assert/README.md

-With the exception of [Throws Assertion](#throws-assertion) (which provides a nice API for making exception assertions), this library is really only useful for 3rd party libraries that would like to provide test assertions but not rely on a specific test library.
+With the exception of [Throws Assertion](#throws-assertion) (which provides a nice API for making exception assertions), this library is really only useful for 3rd party libraries that would like to provide test assertions but not have a direct dependency on a specific test library.

 ## Installation